 remote microsampling: one breakthrough, many applications

-The applications for this innovation in smarter healthcare are myriad, and only beginning to be properly explored.
+The applications for the patented VAMS® technology in smarter healthcare are myriad, and only beginning to be properly explored.
 Here are five of the big ones.

 Therapeutic Drug Monitoring.
 Remote and at-home sampling, facilitated by capillary blood microsampling technology, dramatically simplifies the lives of patients, such as the recipients of organ transplants, who find themselves on strict drug regimens.
 Before remote sampling, transplant patients had to make frequent trips to the hospital or clinic for blood draws and lab testing as part of therapeutic drug monitoring, or TDM.
 By self-collecting their own samples and mailing them in, they can eliminate many trips to the hospital or lab.